 Dos and Don’ts for Car Fire Safety

-The United States Fire Administration estimates that one out of every seven fires in which emergency personnel respond are vehicle fires.
-According to the USFA’s National Fire Incident Reporting System (NFIRS), over 150,000 car fires are reported annually in the United States.
-These fires result in nearly 300 deaths per year, thousands of injuries, and approximately $1.1 billion worth of property damage.
+The United States Fire Administration estimates that one out of every eight fires in which emergency personnel respond are vehicle fires.
+According to the USFA’s National Fire Incident Reporting System (NFIRS), an estimated 171,500 highway vehicle fires occur in the United States, resulting in an annual average of 345 deaths; 1,300 injuries; and $1.1 billion in property loss.

 At the first signs of a potential car fire (sparks, smoke, or flames), follow these steps to exit your vehicle safely:

 - Immediately turn off the engine.
 Overheating, electrical sparks, and fumes can continuously feed a fire

 - Ventilate.
 If the car is rapidly filling up with smoke, crack a window to ventilate, so you don’t pass out.